Back To Search Results

 • Facial asymmetry: Midfacial hypoplasia may be seen in congenital cases of paresis.

 Maddox Rod test helps to determine ocular cyclotorsion.
 When the lines of a Maddox rod are oriented vertically, a horizontal line is seen by normal eyes.
-In the case of trochlear nerve palsy, the horizontal line will be perceived as tilted downwards nasally because of the excyclotorsion.[13]
+In the case of trochlear nerve palsy, the horizontal line is perceived as tilted downwards nasally because of the excyclotorsion.[13]

-• Parks three-step test: This test allows the identification of the paretic muscle in cases of vertical diplopia.
+• Parks 3-step test: This test identifies the paretic muscle in cases of vertical diplopia.

-• Step 1: Identification of the hypertropic eye in the primary position.
+• Step 1: Identification of the hypertrophic eye in the primary position.

-• Step 2: Identification of the hypertropic eye in the right and left gaze.
+• Step 2: Identifying the hypertrophic eye in the right and left gaze.

-• Step 3: It is also known as the Bielschowsky head tilt test.
-The head is tilted to each side to determine the side on which the hypertropia worsens.
+• Step 3: This is also known as the Bielschowsky head tilt test.
+The head is tilted to each side to determine which side the hypertropia worsens.

 In a case of trochlear nerve palsy, the hypertropia of the paretic eye increases on the opposite gaze and on tilting the head to the same side.
 The Parks 3-step test, however, is not infallible and can lead to an erroneous diagnosis of cyclovertical muscle palsy in cases with skew deviation, prior strabismus surgery, blowout fracture of the orbit, bilateral trochlear nerve palsy, and myasthenia gravis.[14]